vikamuhan-reddy/FULL_ADDER_SUBTRACTOR/README.md

 Write the detailed procedure here

-## Program:Program to bulid a full adder and full subtractor using quartus
+# Program: Aim is to bulid a full adder and full subtractor using quartus
-## Developed by: Vikamuhan reddy.N
+# Developed by: Vikamuhan reddy.N
-## RegisterNumber:212223240181
+# RegisterNumber:212223240181

 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.